dbowden713/OldProjects/README.md

 ### RO Item Manager
 A python-based console program for the MMORPG, Ragnarok Online.
 Allows editing client-side item descriptions, to add special flags for important items (quest items, crafting items, etc.).

+### Scary Room
+A small python-based OpenGL program that creates a scary room with an enemy that slowly chases you!

 ### TFTP UDP Client
 This java-based program uses UDP (User Datagram Protocol) to send files via TFTP (Trivial File Transfer Protocol).